niharsatsangi/pdsnd_github/README.md

 	* counts of each user type
 	* counts of each gender (only available for NYC and Chicago)
 	* earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### **The Files**
+To help guide the work in this project, a template with helper code and comments is provided in a bikeshare_2.py file, and the scripting will be done in there also.
+The following three city dataset files will be needed too:

+* chicago.csv
+* new_york_city.csv
+* washington.csv

+Some versions of this project also include a Project Workspace page in the classroom where the bikeshare.py file and the city dataset files are all included, and the work can be done with them there.